xdrpp/goxdr/cmd/goxdr/goxdr.1.md

 :	Print a brief usage message.

 `-b`
-:	goxdr by default imports a module with boilerplate code to assist in marshaling and unmarshaling values, including code for interfaces such as `XDR` and `XdrNum32` as well as helper types implementing these interfaces, such as `XdrInt32`.
+:	goxdr by default imports `"github.com/xdrpp/goxdr/xdr"`, a module with boilerplate code to assist in marshaling and unmarshaling values, including code for interfaces such as `XDR` and `XdrNum32` as well as helper types implementing these interfaces (`XdrInt32`, `XdrUint32`, etc.).
 This option suppresses that default import.
 This can be useful if you are importing another package that includes the boilerplate (see `-B`).

 `-B`
 :	Causes goxdr to emit the boilerplate into its output instead of